Julian Cole, Master Of Advertising Strategy From Planning Dirty Academy

 [buzzsprout_podcast_providers]

 Business owners.
 Do you want an unfair advantage over your competitors?
 Do you want to dominate in your area of expertise?
-You are listening to business life hacks, learn to influence consumer psychology and shortcut your way to business success with tips, tricks and hacks from award-winning digital agency, JMarketing.
+You are listening to business life hacks, learn to influence consumer psychology and shortcut your way to business success with advertising strategy tips, tricks and hacks from award-winning digital agency, JMarketing.

 Josh Strawczynski: 0:28

 Welcome to another episode of business life hacks.
-Today we have got Julian Cole, who is a strategist advertising extraordinary and a really good friend of mine.
+Today we have got Julian Cole, who is a master of advertising strategy and a really good friend of mine.
 And this is a super interesting episode.
 We’re going to talk about how a humble Australian boy got to the highest echelons of agency life in New York then left it all started his own business, working online and all the lessons that he’s learned along the way.
 I’m really excited to talk about this because Julian he’s been mentioned in the Gruen transfer book, he wrote one of the first posts.
 Post-grad academic papers on media addiction.
 He is a fascinating guy, Julian Cole.
 Welcome to the show.

 Julian Cole: 1:18